udhay-saveetha/EXP.NO.6-Simulation-of-Hamming-and-Shannon-Fano-Code/README.md

 # EXP.NO.6-Simulation-of-Hamming-and-Shannon-Fano-Code
-6. Simulation of Hamming and Shannon-Fano Code

-# AIM

-# SOFTWARE REQUIRED
-# EXP.NO.6-Simulation-of-Hamming-and-Shannon-Fano-Code

 # AIM
 To implement Huffman and Shannon-Fano coding for a discrete memoryless source with given probabilities and analyze the efficiency, redundancy, and variance.